thediveo/gitrepofs/README.md

 ## Supported Go Versions

-`gitloaderfs` supports versions of Go that are noted by the Go release policy, that is, major versions _N_ and _N_-1 (where _N_ is the current major version).
+`gitrepofs` supports versions of Go that are noted by the Go release policy, that is, major versions _N_ and _N_-1 (where _N_ is the current major version).

 ## Copyright and License

-`gitloaderfs` is Copyright 2023 Harald Albrecht, and licensed under the Apache License, Version 2.0.
+`gitrepofs` is Copyright 2023 Harald Albrecht, and licensed under the Apache License, Version 2.0.